John Watson Laidlay: Family

 He was married to Ellen Johnstone Hope (1825-1902).
 They had five sons and two daughters.

 His eldest son, Andrew Laidlay, was born in Calcutta in 1845, qualified as an advocate in Britain and perished in a fire which destroyed Seacliff House in 1907.
 His second son, William James Laidlay was born in Calcutta in 1846 and became an advocate in Britain.
 Another son, John Ernest Laidlay (1860–1940), born in North Berwick, was a noted amateur golfer.
-His medals are held at the British Golf Museum in St Andrews.
+His medals are held at the R&A World Golf Museum in St Andrews.